 Any ATNOL not used may be carried back 2 years or forward up to 20 years (15 years for loss years beginning before 1998).
-In some cases, the carryback period is longer than 2 years; see section 172(b) for details.
-The treatment of ATNOLs does not affect your regular tax NOL
+In some cases, the carryback period is longer than 2 years; see sections 172(b) and 1400N(k) for details.
+The treatment of ATNOLs does not affect your regular tax NOL.

 Note.
-If you elected under section 172(b)(3) to forego the carryback period for the regular tax, the election also applies for the AMT.
+If you elected under section 172(b)(3) to forgo the carryback period for the regular tax, the election also applies for the AMT.